jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 summary: 'A framework for analyzing, prioritizing, and dealing with technical debt.'
 ---

-* Need to fix mediums to talk about 3 parts of an IT infrastructure.

 ## Overview ##

 In this article, we shift the focus from the confusing term "Technical Debt" to a more practical and actionable approach of managing technical risk.
 The measures I provide are general enough to cover the various parts of an IT infrastructure.
 They may manifest differently depending on which part of the infrastructure they are in, but they are the same measure.
 These measures are intended to evaluate the likelihood and severity of a risk manifesting as a problem.
 By implementing a risk mitigation framework, you can prioritize and address risks effectively, ensuring the long-term stability and success of your IT systems.